-Now, let’s draw a sketch of the building.
+Now, sketch the building.

 Notice that the total figure has been decomposed into two different rectangular prisms, named A and B.

-Next, let’s find the volume for figure B.
+Next, find the volume for Figure B.

-Now, to find the total volume for the entire figure, we’ll add the volumes of each rectangular prism.
+Now, to find the total volume for the entire figure, add the volumes of each rectangular prism.

 Desmond’s building has a total volume of 5,984 cubic feet.

 Now, practice finding the total volume of a solid figure by decomposing rectangular prisms.